Humane Pennsylvania provides no animal control services.

 If you require assistance with a found stray animal, please contact your municipality to determine who performs animal control in your area.

-Any stray animal may be brought to the Humane Society of Berks County or the Humane League of Lancaster County.
+Any stray animal may be brought to the Humane Society of Berks County.
 There is no fee to bring in a stray animal, but we suggest a donation of $25 at the time of drop off to help offset the cost of care for each animal.

 LOST & FOUND PETS